 Without a spine, you’re just a pile of gelatinous mud.
 In fact without a spine, you’d likely still be a prehistoric fish who never evolved to life on land.

 If used efficiently, your content calendar software can serve the very same purpose in your marketing, as your spine does to the everyday functioning of your body.
-But all too often, editorial calendars and content calendar software go underutilized and are not managed to their full potential.
+But all too often, editorial calendars and/or content calendars go underutilized and are not managed to their full potential.

 Well for one thing, marketers are just too darned busy.
 In our recent content planning research, nearly 60% of respondents reported being too busy to proactively plan and collaborate.
 In addition, respondents reported “developing a comprehensive content marketing strategy” was a top challenge.

-Whether you are surveying your options of content calendar platforms, have recently purchased a solution, or are testing out a free online suite or demo, you’re in good company.
+Whether you are looking to learn what content planning is, exactly, or you just want to kick the tires of a content calendar platform with a demo or free trial, you’re in good company.
 Because according to our research, 80% of successful marketers use online planning tools.

 So does content calendar software solve all your content strategy and planning problems in the click of a button?
 Absolutely not.